EmptyFlow/PostgreSQL.Migrations/docs/console.md

 * `apply [options]` - Apply all new migrations to database(s)
 * `revert [options]` - Revert database to state before migration specified in parameter
 * `force-revert [options]` - Revert only one migration specified in parameter
+* `apply-profile [options]` - Apply all new migrations to database(s).
+Most options readed from profile file.
+* `revert-profile [options]` - Revert database to state before migration specified in parameter.
+Most options are read from the profile file.
+* `force-revert-profile [options]` - Revert only one migration specified in parameter.
+Most options are read from the profile file.
 * `version` - Display version information

 ### apply